djware/SmallTVProWeatherMap/README.md

 Configure the script:
 Weather gif can be found here. https://www.radarmonster.com/ find your location and grab the image url.
 Copy it into the gif_url section below.
-Edit the configuration section in the script to set the appropriate URLs and intervals. python

 ```bash
 # Configuration
 gif_url = "https://radar.weather.gov/ridge/standard/KMPX_loop.gif"